The small to medium-sized rodents that are squirrels are ubiquitous in all sorts of places around the world.

 Why Are Coffee Grounds Good Deterrents?

 Coffee grounds act as a natural pesticide.
 Not just for squirrels but for other annoying animals and insects that damage plants and structures.
 Squirrels will avoid anywhere where you’ve placed coffee grounds.
 Simply scatter them where you don’t want squirrels to dig.
-If it rains quite a lot, you’ll have to replace the grounds more frequently.
+If it rains quite a lot, you’ll have to replace the coffee grounds more frequently.

 Many people look at cost-effective ways to deter pests and coffee grounds are available for free!
 Yes, you can buy other artificial or even natural deterrents but coffee grounds will cost nothing.
 What’s more, they have other beneficial properties too.
 These include: